thi-startup/spitfire/docs/config/spitfire-config-reference.md

 ### `driver` (optional)

-Sets the default virtualization driver for all VMs.
+Sets the default virtualization driver for all VMs in this project.

 ```yaml
 driver: "firecracker"